Frederik Lauenborg

 Frederik Lauenborg (born 18 May 1997) is a Danish professional footballer who plays as a midfielder for Randers FC in the Danish Superliga.

 Career

 Lauenborg first appeared for the senior side of Danish Superliga club Randers on 9 July 2015 in their UEFA Europa League fixture against Sant Julià.
 He made his professional debut for Randers two years later on 26 August 2017 against Helsingør.
-He came on as a 79th minute substitute for Perry Kitchen as Randers were defeated 2–0.
+He came on as a 79th-minute substitute for Perry Kitchen as Randers were defeated 2–0.

+In the preseason for the 2023-24 Superliga he was injured with a knee ligament injury.
+A month after his comeback, he had a second cruciate ligament injury, which kept him out until May 2024.
+From August 2024 to November 2024 he was out with internal bleeding in the kidney following an injury in a match against FC København.